Our unique analysis of the bills Mrazek sponsored and cosponsored provides insight into his position in the House of Representatives.

 From Jan 1983 to Oct 1992, Mrazek missed 498 of 4,565 roll call votes, which is 10.9%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+This is much worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records

 - Congressional Biographical Directory for elected positions